julioNico/logsFromAWS/README.md

 # logsFromAWS
 Project for communication with AWS through Python with Boto3, Athena, S3 and SES.

 This project to read, to search and filter informations from AWS Athena and save the result in Bucket-S3.
-This project also send email when lambda is active. technologies and other importants informations:
+This project also send email when lambda is active.

+Technologies and others importants informations:

-Python:
+#### Python:
   - DataTime;
   - json;
   - boto3;

-AWS:
+#### AWS:
   - Athena;
   - S3;
   - SES;